OliverCadman/re_vibe_ci_ms2/TESTING.md

 3. Collapse to mobile device size to confirm the border-right is hidden.
 4. Confirm all content is clearly displayed and centered on all device sizes.
 5. Confirm the logo link takes the user back to the website's home page.

+## iPad Pro - Bootstrap Class Override

+Upon testing the positioning of each page's elements on the iPad Pro screen size, it was discovered that the bootstrap col utility classes applied to laptop/desktop were also being applied to the iPad Pro device.
+However the iPad Pro screen width wasn't quite large enough to be able to accommodate the content without looking too busy.
+Therefore, I overrided those classes in the Custom CSS iPad Pro media query, using extra classes 'ipad-pro-override...' applied to the the specific divs in question on each page.
+This ensured that the overriding of bootstrap classes would only apply to the one div, rather than all the divs on each page sharing the same bootstrap class.

 # Bugs